Icinga/icingaweb2-module-director/doc/70-REST-API.md

 * `POST` **merges**: only the keys you send are touched, all other existing variables on the object are left untouched.
-* `PUT` **replaces**: every custom variable set directly on the object is removed first, then the ones from the body are (re-)applied.
+* `PUT` **replaces**: All the custom variables in the object are replaced with the ones in the body .
 Values inherited from templates are not affected either way, since they aren't stored on the object itself.

 #### Setting a `string` variable